max-au/lambda/README.md

 ### Running tests
 Smoke tests are implemented in lambda_SUITE.

 Running any tests will fetch additional libraries as dependencies.
-This is only necessary to run the benchmarks (that are disabled by default).
-Running smoke tests is as easy as:
+This suite uses PropEr library to simulate all possible state changes.

     $ rebar3 ct --cover && rebar3 cover --verbose

-Running property-based tests:

-    $ rebar3 ct --suite lambda_proper_SUITE

-This suite uses PropEr library to simulate all possible state changes.

 ### Formal model
 Used by PropEr library to generate stateful test call sequence.